 Reflexiones

-This work began as an exploration of the Spanish colonization of the Americas driven by Schafer’s desire to understand her maternal “mestiza” origin.
-In this series, she layers digital images to create immediacy and direct visual connections between complex events that have become abstracted or obscured both by time and intention.
-By layering, mirroring, and ordering selected images, Schafer seeks to shift historical authorship to restore and recenter truth.
-Through juxtaposition, she examines the awful irony of the near annihilation of complex indigenous social structures and systems of knowledge that occurred at the point of contact with diseases and with the inherently violent European presumption of cultural superiority.
-She examines parallels and causal relationships between the catastrophic historic loss of sovereignty and Latin Americans' contemporary migration experiences drawn north for a better life or asylum.
+This work initially began as an exploration of Spanish colonization in the Americas, motivated by Schafer's desire to understand her maternal "mestiza" origin.
+In this series, Schafer uses digital images to create direct visual connections between complex historical events that have become abstracted or obscured by time and intention.
+By layering, mirroring, and ordering selected images, Schafer aims to shift historical authorship and restore truths.
+Using juxtapositions, she examines the irony of the near annihilation of indigenous social structures and systems of knowledge at the point of contact with European diseases, and the inherent violence accompanied by European presumption of cultural superiority.
+She further explores the parallels between the catastrophic historic loss of sovereignty and the continuing implications on Latin Americans' migration to this day.

-Using the idea of a mirror, reflection, and the Rorschach ink blobs, these works share an introspective process of reconciling a part of her ancestral history that is complex, shameful, horrific, and laced with greed, violence, and disease.
-The newest works in this series begin to explore the indigenous beliefs lost to her lineage and nearly erased in her life through colonization and cultural assimilation, and seek the possibility of a restorative process that reincorporates them into her life.
+The artworks use the mirror, reflection, and the Rorschach ink blot as metaphors to share an introspective process of reconciling a part of Schafer's ancestral history that is complex, shameful, and horrific, laced with greed, violence, and disease.
+The latest works in this series focus on exploring the indigenous beliefs that were lost in Schafer's lineage and nearly erased by colonization and cultural assimilation.
+The aim is to seek a restorative process that reincorporates these beliefs into her life.

-This work began as an exploration of the Spanish colonization of the Americas driven by Schafer’s desire to understand her maternal “mestiza” origin.
-In this series, she layers digital images to create immediacy and direct visual connections between complex events that have become abstracted or obscured both by time and intention.
-By layering, mirroring, and ordering selected images, Schafer seeks to shift historical authorship to restore and recenter truth.
-Through juxtaposition, she examines the awful irony of the near annihilation of complex indigenous social structures and systems of knowledge that occurred at the point of contact with diseases and with the inherently violent European presumption of cultural superiority.
-She examines parallels and causal relationships between the catastrophic historic loss of sovereignty and Latin Americans' contemporary migration experiences drawn north for a better life or asylum.
+This work initially began as an exploration of Spanish colonization in the Americas, motivated by Schafer's desire to understand her maternal "mestiza" origin.
+In this series, Schafer uses digital images to create direct visual connections between complex historical events that have become abstracted or obscured by time and intention.
+By layering, mirroring, and ordering selected images, Schafer aims to shift historical authorship and restore truths.
+Using juxtapositions, she examines the irony of the near annihilation of indigenous social structures and systems of knowledge at the point of contact with European diseases, and the inherent violence accompanied by European presumption of cultural superiority.
+She further explores the parallels between the catastrophic historic loss of sovereignty and the continuing implications on Latin Americans' migration to this day.

-Using the idea of a mirror, reflection, and the Rorschach ink blobs, these works share an introspective process of reconciling a part of her ancestral history that is complex, shameful, horrific, and laced with greed, violence, and disease.
-The newest works in this series begin to explore the indigenous beliefs lost to her lineage and nearly erased in her life through colonization and cultural assimilation, and seek the possibility of a restorative process that reincorporates them into her life.
+The artworks use the mirror, reflection, and the Rorschach ink blot as metaphors to share an introspective process of reconciling a part of Schafer's ancestral history that is complex, shameful, and horrific, laced with greed, violence, and disease.
+The latest works in this series focus on exploring the indigenous beliefs that were lost in Schafer's lineage and nearly erased by colonization and cultural assimilation.
+The aim is to seek a restorative process that reincorporates these beliefs into her life.